TempoLabGames/UnityRenderingLatencyDemo/README.md

 Adding additional frame time with the arrow keys allows you to simulate slower machines (or more complicated projects) and see how the application would respond when frames take longer to generate.

+The grey bands indicate optimal performance with the given settings.
+If your mouse is to the right of the grey bands, the rendering implementation is adding latency beyond the theoretical minimum.

 ## Recommendations